heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 #### Download and install IntelliJ Toolbox App

-Go to the official website and following the instructions on how to install IntelliJ Toolbox App on your system: <https://www.jetbrains.com/toolbox/app>.
+Go to the official website and follow the instructions on how to install IntelliJ Toolbox App on your system: <https://www.jetbrains.com/toolbox/app>.

 #### Enable the student license in IntelliJ Toolbox App